gartens/amivapi/docs/User_Guide.md

 ## About REST

 AMIV API is a [REST API](https://de.wikipedia.org/wiki/Representational_State_Transfer).
-REST is a stateless protocoll modelled after HTTP.
+REST is a stateless protocol modelled after HTTP.
 The API consists of resources, which have objects.
 For example the resource /users provides access to the member database.
 Every resource has the methods GET, POST, PUT, PATCH, DELETE.
 These are the known regular HTTP methods, GET and POST being the most well known.
 The API is based on the [python-eve](http://python-eve.org/index.html) framework, so you can refer to eve for detailed information as well.

 There are many clients available to use REST and there are libraries for all kind of programming languages.
 Many HTTP libraries will also be able to communicate with a REST API.

 The methods meanings:

 Resource methods(use i.e. on /users)
- * GET - Retriving data, query information may be passed in the query string
+ * GET - Retrieving data, query information may be passed in the query string
  * POST - Creating a new entry, the new entry must be provided in the data section

 Item methods(use i.e. on /users/4)